terales/blackbird-docs/src/content/docs/apps/Contentful.mdx

 ## Events

 - **On entry published** and **On asset published** are the most useful events.
 They are triggered when any entry/asset is published and could be the perfect trigger for sending the entry/asset for translation based on the missing translations (see example).
+You can optionally also filter these events by tags.
+If you do so, the event will only be triggered if all of the tags you input are present on the entry.

 - **On entry task created** and **On entry task saved** are useful if you prefer to work using the 'Workflows' extension of Blackbird.
 You can use the extension to assign an entry to a workflow, creating a task. these events can even filter based on assigned User ID and task description.
 See the example below.